Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 - Savor Meals: Dining isn’t just about eating; it’s an opportunity to soak in the local atmosphere and connect with the culture.

-Lazy travel isn’t about being lazy in the long-established and accepted sense.
+Lazy travel isn’t about being lazy in the traditional sense.
 It’s about appreciating the vistas, not just the destination, and embracing the snail’s pace over the jet’s speed.
-And in an industry that’s all the time in a hurry, maybe slowing down is the most extreme way to travel.
+And "today," that’s constantly in a hurry, maybe slowing down is the most radical way to travel.

 Turtles of the World Unite!
 The Movement to Slow Travel is Here

 Slow travel isn’t just a trend; it’s a lifestyle shift.
-It’s about rejecting the high-speed, inventory-driven style of travel in favor of something more enduring, thoughtful, and enriching.
+It’s about rejecting the high-speed, checklist-driven style of travel in favor of something more sustainable, thoughtful, and enriching.

 What is the Slow Travel Movement?